ONElua/AdrenalineBubbleManager/README.md

 *Extra Settings*

 This option allows you to set some preferences as default for ABM such as:
-- She sort list of your iso/cso/pbp.<br>
+- Set sort list of your iso/cso/pbp.<br>
 - Select the default color for your bubbles.<br>
 - Enable/Deisable ABM updates.<br>
 - Adrenaline version check.<br>